wireless-broadband-alliance/wba-openroaming-portal/README.md

   the IdP.
 - `SAML_IDENTIFIER_ATTRIBUTE`: Defines which SAML attribute is used as the unique user identifier when matching users in the system.
 Allowed values: sAMAccountName, email, uid, username.
 Only one value must be selected.
+- `SAML_ATTRIBUTE_MAPPING`: Defines the mapping between SAML attributes and the application user fields.
+  This allows each Identity Provider (IdP) to map its own attribute names to the system’s expected user fields during authentication and user creation.
+  Example fields include: `uuid`, `email`, `first_name`, `last_name`.
+  The value must be a valid JSON object where each key represents a user field and each value represents the corresponding SAML attribute name from the IdP.

 **Important**:
 If you want to use this provider authentication on the project,